Victoria has 21 species of microbats (insect bats), a protected species.

 The sound pulses are so high pitched, humans cannot hear them.

-Travelling several kilometres a night searching for food, a single bat can eat hundreds of mosquitoes and other flying insects in a few hours.
+Travelling several kilometres a night searching for food, a single bat can eat hundreds, or even a thousand, mosquitoes and other flying insects in a few hours.

 It can eat up to three quarters of its body weight in a night.

 The insect bat roosts in tree hollows.
-Or, as we discovered, in man-made buildings.
+Or, as we discovered with our home, in man-made buildings.
+Under bridges, and old mines and tunnels are also used for roosting.

 During winter the microbat enters a state of semi hibernation, or torpor, after building up fat during the summer and autumn.